Legal opinions on international law and extradition

 Structure of a legal opinion

 A properly prepared legal opinion is one of the key tools for protecting the rights and interests of clients.
-For such a conclusion to be effective, it must have a logical, structured form and take into account all the features of a particular case.
+For such a conclusion to be effective it needs to include the following elements – it must have a logical, structured form and take into account all the features of a particular case.

 The conclusion begins by stating who the client is, what the problem is, and how it relates to international law.
 It is necessary to state on what basis the analysis is carried out and what the document is intended for: submission to the judicial authorities, to the CCF Commission, for the client’s internal purposes (risk assessment), for banks or partners, etc.

-In the factual part, it is necessary to provide all sources of information: court decisions, copies of arrest warrants, extradition agreements, extracts from registers, sanctions lists, Interpol notifications.
-The essential facts of the case are briefly summarized: dates, names, names of companies, jurisdictions in which the events took place.
-It should be noted whether the materials have been checked for accuracy.
+In the factual part, it is necessary to provide all sources of information: court decisions, copies of arrest warrants, extradition agreements, extracts from registers, sanctions lists, and Interpol notifications.
+The essential facts of the case are briefly summarized: dates, names, names of companies, and jurisdictions in which the events took place.
+It should be noted whether due diligence has been done to check the materials for accuracy.
 It indicates which legal provisions are valid for a given situation.

 In addition, the legal opinion provides legal analysis and argumentation, the applicability of international treaties and agreements.
-Lawyers formulate theses in defense: the political nature of the prosecution, procedural violations, the absence of the subject of the crime, etc. If we are talking about sanctions, an analysis is provided of why the client is not subject to restrictions (or arguments for exclusion from the list).
+Lawyers formulate these in defense: the political nature of the prosecution, procedural violations, the absence of the subject of the crime, etc. If we are talking about sanctions, an analysis is provided of why the client is not subject to restrictions (or arguments for exclusion from the list).
+But as a golden rule, you shouldn’t request a specific legal opinion which you wouldn’t be willing to give since such an an analysis impacts the attorney’s reputation.

 Our legal expertise

-At the initial consultation, our team will carefully study the case materials, conduct a preliminary analysis and will form a legal document that will reflect the validity of the charges and recommendations for defense.
-Our conclusion serves as a guide for both the client and his lawyers in court or when contacting government agencies and organizations.
+At the initial consultation, our team will carefully study the case materials, conduct a preliminary analysis, and form a legal document that will reflect the validity of the charges and recommendations for defense.
+Our conclusion serves as a guidance for both the client and his lawyers in court or when contacting government agencies and organizations.
 We formulate arguments for withdrawing/challenging the notification and determine procedural paths to minimize the risk of detention and extradition.

 If necessary, our lawyers participate in negotiations with competent authorities and prepare representation in courts.
 If the case extends beyond the borders of one country, we connect a network of partners and lawyers around the world for comprehensive coordination of the defense.